Thailand crowns king for first time in 69 years

 May 4 (UPI) -- Thailand has crowned a king for the first time in 69 years.

-The Saturday coronation of Maha Varijiralongkorn is the first time anyone has sat on the throne since his father, King Bhumibol Adulyadej, died in 2016.
-King Adulyadej was coronated in 1950.
+The Saturday coronation of Maha Varijiralongkorn is the first time anyone has officially sat on the throne since his father, King Bhumibol Adulyadej, died in 2016.
+Varijiralongkorn has ruled since the death of his father, who was coronated in 1950.

 During the three-day coronation, which began at the Grand Palace in Bangkok, 66-year-old Varijiralongkorn will travel through Bangkok for public display on a royal palanquin.

-Varijiralongkorn was given a gold 7.3-kilogram crown and purified with sacred royal water.
+Varijiralongkorn was given a gold 7.3-kilogram crown and purified with sacred royal water as part of the ceremony.
 In all, the event cost $31 million.

 "I shall continue, preserve and build upon the royal legacy and shall reign with righteousness for the benefit and happiness of the people forever," the king said as his first royal command.